kawing-ho/kawing-ho.github.io/_posts/2018-12-19-startup-journey.md

   - hardening and attacking
   - the whole notion of pods, nodes, clusters, contexts, etc
   - self-signed certificates and Role Based Access Control (RBAC)
-  - quite cool how a `kubectl` given a context file can communicate with a local cluster or a secured cluster in the open
+  - quite cool how `kubectl` given a context file can communicate with a local cluster or a secured cluster in the open
   - `Helm` --- like `apt` but for Kubernetes stuff

 - Lifecycle of **cloud application development**
   - continuous integrations
-  - operations using hashicorp utilities
+  - operations using _Hashicorp_ utilities

 - Proper **dev netiquette** :squirrel:
   - raising _Issues_ in public repositories